Sharp nonlinear estimates for multiplying derivatives of positive definite tensor fields: Concluding remarks

 \section{Concluding remarks}

 We provided the most basic calculus for locally Lipschitz continuous functions whose codomain is the set of symmetric positive definite matrices.
 It was shown that, although we need to relieve from the equality sign in $\eqref{gen}_2$, our results are optimal in many aspects.
-We illustrated that our results apply directly in the theory of tensorial partial differential equations, which is also due to a~rather mild smoothness assumption $A\in\Win$.
+We illustrated that our results apply directly in the theory of tensorial partial differential equations, also due to a~rather mild smoothness assumption $A\in\Win$.
 Nevertheless, we would like to remark that this assumption can be further relaxed if needed.

 Focusing, e.g., on \eqref{ide0A} and replacing the space $\Win$ by $W^{1,r}_{\rm loc}(V;\PD)$ for certain $1\leq r<\infty$, we need to face two additional issues.
 First, we have to ensure that the left hand side of \eqref{ide0A} is well defined and locally integrable (so that it can be well approximated by smooth functions).
-When this actually happens depends crucially, of course, on the exponents $\alpha$, $\beta$, $\gamma$, $\delta$, but also on $n$ and $V$ (due to Sobolev embeddings) and it probably makes little sense to try to determine such conditions explicitly.
+When this happens depends crucially on the exponents $\alpha$, $\beta$, $\gamma$, $\delta$, but also on $n$ and $V$ (due to Sobolev embeddings) and the complete characterization would get too complicated.
 The second issue may occur in the case where some of the exponents $\alpha$, $\beta$, $\gamma$, $\delta$ are negative.
 Note that $A\in W^{1,r}_{\rm loc}(V;\PD)$ no longer implies continuity of $A$ if $r\leq n$, and $A^{-1}$ may then develop singularities inside $V$ even if $A$ is positive definite in $V$.
 Hence, in this situation, one has to introduce additional assumptions, such as $A^{-1}\in W^{1,q}_{\rm loc}(V;\PD)$ with appropriately chosen $q$.
-Then, the idea is to use \eqref{ide0A} for the approximation $(A+\eps I)_{\eps}$ and pass to the limit $\eps\to0_+$.
-Another way around the second issue would be strengthening the positive definiteness property to the uniform positive definiteness, i.e., that there exists $\la>0$, such that $\langle Av,v\rangle_d\geq\la|v|_d^2$ for all $v\in\R^d$.
-A detailed treatment of these modifications would be lengthy and is omitted, as we believe that the setting provided by the space $\Win$ is already sufficiently general.
+Then, the idea is to use \eqref{ide0A} for the approximation $(A+\varepsilon I)_{\varepsilon}$ and pass to the limit $\varepsilon\to0_+$.
+Another obvious remedy is assuming the uniform positive definiteness, i.e., that there exists $\lambda>0$, such that $\langle Av,v\rangle_d\geq\lambda|v|_d^2$ for all $v\in\R^d$.
+A detailed treatment of these modifications is omitted, as we believe that the setting provided by the space $\Win$ is sufficiently general.